dbaldree/opnsense_tools/README.md

 *(This fork's instructions are for building to target the Raspberry Pi 3+ board)*

-Install on a virual machine with at least 25GB of hard disk and at least 4GB of RAM to successfully build all standard images.
+Install on a FreeBSD 12.2 (amd64) virtual machine with at least 30GB of hard disk and at least 4GB of RAM to successfully build all standard images.
 All tasks require a root user.
 Do the following to grab the repositories (overwriting standard ports and src):

-    # apt-get update && apt-get install -y build-essential make automake git nano curl subversion
+    # pkg install git nano curl subversion
     # cd /usr/share
     # git clone https://github.com/synergy-promotions/opnsense_tools tools
     # cd tools